 Topping the lighting update list is Petzl’s overhaul of its Tikka/Zipka line with the introduction of the Tikka2, Zipka2, Tikkina2, and so on.
 All of these lights now throw way more light than their precedent model with no additional wear on the batteries.
 The Tikka Plus 2, Zipka Plus 2, and Tikka XP 2 now feature a battery indicator and an additional red light.
 The wee e-Lite (iRF review) gains a tiny whistle in the cord lock.

 Since 2008, GoMotion has provided chest- and waist-mounted lighting options for trail runners.
 This summer GoMotion added 1 and 3-Watt Waist Light Kits.
-The company previously offered and continues to offer a LiteBelt waist pack; however, the new Waist Light Kits allows a trail runner to add an easy lighting option to her or his favorite waist pack.
+The company previously offered and continues to offer a LiteBelt waist pack; however, the new Waist Light Kits allows a trail runner to add an easy lighting option to her or his favorite running belt.

 I correctly called the CamelBak Flow Meter’s ($30) introduction heading into summer OR.
 This small hydration tube attachment measures fluid consumption, tracks remaining reservoir supply, and monitors programmable hydration goals.